yamfeel/coco-askai/README.md

 - 💻 Command-line interaction, support multi-command configuration, and quickly switch large model parameters.
 - 🧩 Template supports function functionality, providing more extensibility (currently not open for embedding).
 - 📚 The input box supports `Ctrl/Command + ↑/↓` for switching historical inputs, and `Shift + Enter` for line breaks.
-- 🖥️ Supports both OpenAI and Ollama local models.

 ## 🚗 Drive

-CoCo AskAI is a tool developed based on the Obsidian plugin system, connected to the OpenAI GPT Model and Ollama local models to provide network services.
+CoCo AskAI is a tool developed based on the Obsidian plugin system, connected to the OpenAI GPT Model to provide network services (currently only supporting OpenAI).

-> CoCo AskAI provides two options.
-In case users are unable to access OpenAI services due to special reasons, they can choose our provided network services or use Ollama local models.
->
-> AI service endpoint (optional): https://askai-api.yamfeel.com;
-> Emoji assets service endpoint (optional): https://assets.yamfeel.com

 ***

 ## 🚀 Quick Start

 - Static Installation - [Download](https://ai.yamfeel.com)

-_This section describes temporary actions and generally advises against manual static installation._

 	1. Place the `.obsidian\plugins\coco-askai` file from the extracted plugin package into your knowledge base directory.
 	2. Restart the Obsidian software, enter your knowledge base, and enable the `CoCo AskAI` plugin.